VRL example reference

 from_unix_timestamp

 Converts from the number of seconds since the Unix epoch by default.
-To convert from milliseconds or nanoseconds, set the unit
+To convert from milliseconds or nanoseconds, set the unit argument to milliseconds or nanoseconds.

 Convert from a Unix timestamp (seconds)